-Risk Risk Details Mitigation and Opportunities ACUTE PHYSICAL RISKS 8 Increased severity of extreme weather events The increased severity of cyclones and flooding from climate change may cause material damage to assets, leading to operational disruptions, impacts to production rates and increased costs associated with asset repair.
+Risk Risk Details Mitigation and Opportunities ACUTE PHYSICAL RISK s Increased severity of extreme weather events The increased severity of cyclones and flooding from climate change may cause material damage to assets, leading to operational disruptions, impacts to production rates and increased costs associated with asset repair.
 This risk may also impact our value chain over the long-term.
 Our climate change strategy focuses on building resilience into operations to protect assets and minimize operational downtime from extreme weather events.
 We review the design of our assets and infrastructure as new information becomes available, including emerging patterns associated with extreme weather events.
 We conduct annual risk assessments that consider the future physical impacts of climate change.
 Increased frequency of extreme heat Climate change may lead to an increase in the severity which have the potential to cause material damage.
-We are focused on building resilience into our operations to ensure our assets are protected and operational loss is minimised.
-CHRONIC PHYSICAL RIS sks Rising sea levels and storm surge inundation Global sea level rises coupled with storm surge has the potential to cause material damage to our infrastructure through inundation.
+We are focused on building resilience into our operations to ensure our assets are protected and operational loss is minimized.
+CHRONIC PHYSICAL RI SKS Rising sea levels and storm surge inundation Global sea level rises coupled with storm surge has the potential to cause material damage to our infrastructure through inundation.
 Sea levels may rise due to expanding ocean volumes from temperature increases and from melting glaciers and ice sheets.
 All new projects assess and develop management and mitigation mechanisms to address the potential physical impacts of climate change.
 Changes in precipitation patterns The potential for prolonged drought events or changes to precipitation patterns which may place increasing stress on the availability of water resources to the business.
-This may lead to more stringent controls and impact Our water strategy is focused on reducing water usage across our operations.
-This includes adopting technological solutions and using metrics and internal performance standards to proactively manage water scarcity risks.
+This may lead to more stringent controls and impact relationships with local stakeholders.
+Our water strategy is focused on reducing water usage across our operations.
+This includes using metrics to proactively manage water scarcity risks.